markkvba/bip-framework/README.md

     mvn clean install

 **OPTION 2**
+This is a temporary solution until Nexus repository is made available by DevOps.

+A `repositories` section has been added in the reactor pom.xml of this repository.
+To verify library versions, see the [mvn-repo](https://github.com/department-of-veterans-affairs/ocp-framework/branches) feature branch of ocp-framework.pom.xml

 Add the below section in the reactor (root) pom.xml of your service project.
 See example: https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/blob/master/pom.xml

-pom.xml

 	<distributionManagement>
 	    <repository>